Christopher Adler home page

 Christopher Adler is a composer, performer and improviser living in San Diego, California.
 His music draws upon nearly three decades of research into the traditional musics of Thailand and Laos, and a background in mathematics.
 He is internationally recognized as a foremost performer of new music for the khaen, a free-reed mouth organ from Laos and Northeast Thailand.
 He is a pianist and composer-in-residence with NOISE, a frequent performer for San Diego New Music, and a co-founder of the soundON Festival in La Jolla, CA.

-Christopher Adler’s stylistically diverse compositions are informed by an abiding fascination with the traditional musics of the world, and research into topics such as the traditional musics of Thailand and Laos, Russian futurism, the application of mathematics to music, and improvisation.He attended the International Gugak Workshop in Seoul, South Korea in 2022 and will be a U.S. Fulbright Scholar to South Korea in the fall of 2024.
+Christopher Adler’s stylistically diverse compositions are informed by an abiding fascination with the traditional musics of the world, and research into topics such as the traditional musics of Thailand and Laos, Russian futurism, the application of mathematics to music, and improvisation.He attended the International Gugak Workshop in Seoul, South Korea in 2022 and is a U.S. Fulbright Scholar to South Korea in the fall of 2024.
 He has recently composed works for performers of Korean instruments, including Ensemble (The Geomungo) directed by Sunhee Lee, the Society for East-West Music, Junghwa Lee (gayageum) and Soo Yeon Lyuh (haegum), many of which have been premiered at venues in Seoul including the National Gugak Center.
 Other notable works include Zaum Box, a ten-movement collection for speaking percussionist based on Russian futurist sound poetry released in a series of videos by percussionist Katelyn Rose King with cinematography by Ute Freund which was featured in the exhibition Louder Than Words at the Zuckerman Museum of Art, and Aeneas in the Underworld, a concert-length chamber oratorio based on Vergil’s Aeneid for solo speaking guitarist and ensemble just released on Microfest Records featuring soloist Colin McAllister.
 Recent works for keyboard include Construct: for organ, commissioned by the American Guild of Organists, and City Lights and Other Stories, a concert-length collection of piano solos spanning his diverse stylistic interests and designed to be accessible to student pianists.
 His works have been performed at Carnegie Hall, Chicago Symphony Center, Tanglewood, Merkin Hall, Shanghai Symphony Hall, the Seoul Arts Center, Sumida Triphony Hall in Tokyo, Bang on a Can, the MATA Festival, and at universities and new music festivals worldwide by ensembles including the Silk Road Ensemble, Ensemble ACJW, Da Capo Chamber Players, Chamber Cartel, Contact Contemporary Music, Tesla Quartet, Van Buren String Quartet, Passepartout Duo, pulsoptional, NOISE and the Seattle Creative Orchestra.
 His compositions for percussion ensemble have been performed by ensembles including red fish blue fish, Third Coast Percussion, Ensemble 64.8, and Nief-Norf, and have been presented at the Percussive Arts Society International Convention.

 Christopher Adler is the world’s leading innovator in contemporary concert music for the khaen.
 He has performed at Carnegie Hall, the Bang on a Can Marathon, Merkin Hall, Music at the Anthology, the Cultural Center of Chicago, the National Gugak Center in Korea, and at universities across the U.S. and Southeast Asia.
 With his ongoing project New Musical Geographies, he promotes the instrument by performing and recording new works by composers from around the world.
 Selected works are featured on his New music for khaen series on Liber Pulveris Records, now including Triangulations (2020) and Landscape Traces (2023), and his recordings of compositions by David Loeb have been released on Vienna Modern Masters and Centaur.
 And his compositions for khaen have been released on the Tzadik, Centaur, and Cities and Memory labels.